EthanGriffee/eau2/milestone 3/report/doc.md

 * We ran valgrind on our old code to test for memory leaks, and were fixed.
 The make valgrind command calls valgrind on the three test classes, proving this.
 * We created a MakeFile that will run and test our array and dataframe classes.
 * We created a static Method in DataFrame that creates a dataframe from a file location input.
+* Serialization / Deserialization was added for dataframes, columns, and certain arrays.